-It can be shown that if there does exist a possible set of weights for a Perceptron which solves the given problem correctly, then the Perceptron Learning Rule will find them in a finite number of iterations
+It is possible to prove that if there does exist a possible set of weights for a Perceptron which solves the given problem correctly, then the Perceptron Learning Rule will find them in a finite number of iterations.

 Moreover, it can be shown that if a problem is linearly separable, then the Perceptron Learning Rule will find a set of weights in a finite number of iterations that solves the problem correctly.